 What Are Some Gaming Terms You Need to Know?

 Let’s start with some of the basics.
 Before you can dive into the specifics of any one video game, you’ll need to first understand some popular video game genres.
 Do you know about RTS games like StarCraft II and Age of Empires IV?
 What does it mean if a game is freemium or if it has DLC?
-Read on to find out.
+Find words related to game genres and technology below.

 Big Money in Gaming

 How big is the gaming industry today?
 Forget about the stereotypes of children and young boys huddled around a small TV in their parents’ basement.
 Almost everyone is playing games these days, across all genders and age groups.
 According to data gathered by Statista, consumer spending on gaming in the United States alone hit $43.4 billion in 2018.
 Globally, that number topped $101 billion in 2016.